 The more complex technology becomes, so do our needs.
 Two of the essential needs that we seek, especially when it comes to business processes, are speed and efficiency.
 While we cover the need of speed and efficiency, we realised that there is also another need: entertainment.
-We want to get entertained, have interaction during our engagements.
-User interface fill that gap ever since our lives got swamped with digitalisation.
+We want to be entertained, and have interactions during our engagements.
+User interface fills the gap created as our lives became swamped with digitalisation.

 We may not realise how common and crucial their functions are.
-One thing is for sure: user interfaces make our lives much easier.
-In this blog, we have talked about the topic of user interfaces with a very basic approach since this topic can easily get very detailed and technical.
+However, one thing is for sure, user interfaces make our lives much easier.
+In this blog, we will talk about the topic of user interfaces with a very basic approach since this topic can easily get very detailed and technical.

 What is user interface?